Alizadeh275/NLP_Project/README.md

 ## Contributing

->📋  Pick a licence and describe how to contribute to your code repository.
+>📋  You can use another dataset (TriviaQA) to compare FiD-base and APE-FiD-base